alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [ ] insure asynchrounous, so the user can send the request and swipe off the app

 - [ ] fix libary

 - [ ] functionality to summarise a downloadable text file

 - [ ] Register and sign up accounts

-- [ ] make it spin the summary shown on the every 5 times it reaches the view
+- [ ] make it spin the summary shown on the every 5 times it reaches the view, spin for a general reccomeneded insight

 - [ ] MAKE BUTTONS OPACITY 20 CUSTOMTEAL for everything
 - [x] solve safe area errors in insight view and others
-- [ ] change theme color button
-_ [x] work out group problem with insight view
+- [ ] change theme color button for users to change the colour theme of the app _ [x] work out group problem with insight view

 - [x] database implemtnation